 Other principles of the mandate agreement remain applicable.
 For example, the fiducie is rendered gratuitously if no specific provision sets forth the right to compensation.
-Should any compensation be envisaged, the fiduciaire will be liable for mere negligence.
-The fiduciaire will be under an obligation to inform the fiduciant (or the third-party beneficiary) of the fulfilment of its duties at the end of the agreement at the latest.
+If any compensation is envisaged, the fiduciaire will be liable for mere negligence.
+The fiduciaire will be under an obligation to inform the fiduciaire will be under an obligation to inform the fiduciant (or the thirdparty beneficiary) of the fulfilment of its duties at the end of the agreement at the latest.